ajdalshov/peugeot-508-winow-wiper-repair/README.md

 ## What's the fuzz all about?

 If you read this you might have experienced on a rainy day out driving that your front left window wiper all of a sudden just wipes half of your windshield and the right window wiper seems dead.
 You drive to your local mechanic and get told they will have to replace both window wipers.
-It will cost you quite a bit more than you are comforable paying for to fix something seemingly simple as a defective window wiper motor (£2000 or similar).
+It will cost you quite a bit more than you are comfortable paying for to fix something seemingly simple as a defective window wiper motor (£2000 or similar).
 You might get the idea to find a used wiper motor from a scrapped car which is when you will get the next shock.
 The price for a dirty old used window wiper motor for this specific car model is more than the price of a new wiper motor for any other car.
 The reason for this is that it's a highly common problem that these fail on the Peugeot 508 and used parts are short in supply.
 It's simply a design flaw by Peugeot and boils down to the lack of protection above the wiper motor which make the motor openly exposed to **rain** (go figure).
 Especially the left wiper motor which seems to **almost always** be the culprit.
 A side effect of this can also be other errors showing up like airbag and passenger seat detection, this is because the indicator lamps for these functions are connected to the same communication line (LIN bus) as the wipers, and when this line is shorted that will be the result.
 But don't worry, these errors will also disappear once the wiper motor is fixed.

-Over time the aluminum block part of the Bosch WDA motor corrodes and pushes the plastic cover away from the aluminum block, breaching the rubber gasket between the two parts and water gets into the motor, quickly corroding elecronics when they are powered.
+Over time the aluminum block part of the Bosch WDA motor corrodes and pushes the plastic cover away from the aluminum block, breaching the rubber gasket between the two parts and water gets into the motor, quickly corroding electronics when they are powered.
 Also, from my experience, it seems the rubber seal around the axle of the motor itself dries/rots over time and water will also find its way through there.

 The reason for why your local dealer/workshop says you need to replace both wiper motors is that the parts they sell are always a newer version (different MCU and firmware and the old version is discontinued).
 Since these two wiper motors need to communicate with each other and there are slight differences in the communication protocol, the old wiper motors are incompatible with the new versions.
 Hence both needs replacement to the new version, unless you fix it yourself.